 Cities and counties are frequently challenged to accommodate both current and future residents in need of safe and affordable housing.
 In California, approximately 180,000 homes need to be constructed annually to meet demand (Department of Housing and Community Development, n.d.).
-Over the past few decades, jurisdictions across the state have approved many new housing units.
+Over the past few decades, communities across the state have approved many new housing units.
 These are often placed within or adjacent to wildland areas, creating "wildland-urban interface" (WUI) conditions (see Figure 1).
 Today, approximately one third of all homes in California are located in the WUI (Mowery et al, 2019).
 When it comes to wildfire, this trend is of particular concern because WUI conditions are associated with an increased risk of loss of human life, property, natural resources, and economic assets.
-According to the 2018 Strategic Fire Plan for California, "since the turn of the century there has been a steep increase in structures lost compared to the 1990s".
+According to CAL FIRE's 2018 Strategic Fire Plan for California, "since the turn of the century there has been a steep increase in structures lost compared to the 1990s" (Id. at p.
+8).